JonesBeach/fromscratchpress-site/src/about.md

 If you’re into software, I also write and offer personalized mentorship at [From Scratch Code](https://fromscratchcode.com).

+## Want a site like this?

+Keep your Substack, own your web traffic.

+Contact me for rates and availability.

 ## Contact & Legal

 [Contact Tyler via From Scratch Code](https://fromscratchcode.com/contact/)